Customization vs. Configuration: Which Approach Is Best?

 Which Approach Is Best?

-For companies that want to move fast, collaborate with large distributed teams, and own their own destiny as business processes evolve rapidly, configuration provides the best option to meet business requirements, control costs, and ensure long-term viability of software solutions.
+For companies that want to move fast, collaborate with large distributed teams, and own their own destiny as business processes evolve rapidly, configuration provides the best option to meet business requirements, control costs, and ensure the long-term viability of software solutions.
 There will always be a few “nirvana naysayers” who tout the need to customize applications to meet every customer-specific business process.
 But the cost, time, and risk associated with the custom-coded approach is too high for today’s modern, lean enterprises that want the ability to control their own path without relying on custom code, expensive technical resources, or risky science projects.
-Read how Sonos is able to configure Arena to address business process changes and drive product development success.
+Read how SONOS is able to configure Arena Product Lifecycle Management (PLM) to address business process changes and drive product development success.